On the Weyl problem for complete surfaces in the hyperbolic and anti-de Sitter spaces: Background and underlying results

 The ``polar'' duality is defined between points in $\HH^3$ and totally geodesic space-like planes in $\dS^3$, or between points in $\dS^3$ and oriented totally geodesic planes in $\HH^3$.
 Given a point $x\in \HH^3$, we denote by $x^\perp$ the orthogonal hyperplane in $\R^{3,1}$, which is space-like since $\langle x,x\rangle=-1$ by definition of $\HH^3$.
 As a consequence, the intersection $x^\perp \cap \dS^3$ is a totally geodesic space-like plane, which we denote by $x^*$.
 Similarly, given a point $y\in \dS^3$, its orthogonal in $\R^{3,1}$ is an oriented hyperplane, which is time-like since $\langle y,y\rangle=1$.
 The dual $y^*$ of $y$ is then the intersection of $y^\perp$ with $\HH^3$, considered as a totally geodesic plane.
 The same definitions can be used to define the dual of a space-like plane in $\dS^3$, which is a point in $\HH^3$, and the dual of an oriented plane in $\HH^3$, which is a point in $\dS^3$.

 Consider now a convex subset $\Omega\subset \HH^3$.
 Its polar dual is the subset $\Omega^*\subset \dS^3$ defined as the set of points dual to the oriented planes in $\HH^3$ bounding a half-plane disjoint from $\Omega$.
 It is a geodesically convex subset of $\dS^3$.
 The boundary of $\Omega^*$ is the dual of $\partial \Omega$, in the sense that it is the set of points dual to the oriented support planes of $\Omega$.
-If $\partial \Omega$ is smooth and strictly convex (meaning that its second fundamental form is positive definite) then $\partial \Omega^*$ is also smooth and strictly convex.
+If $\partial \Omega$ is smooth and strongly convex (meaning that its second fundamental form is positive definite) then $\partial \Omega^*$ is also smooth and strictly convex.

 This definition of polar duality extends to unbounded convex subsets.
-One can check that the dual of a convex subset of $\HH^3$ with ideal boundary a quasicircle $C\subset \partial_\infty \HH^3$ is a convex subset of $\dS^3$ with ideal boundary the same curve $C$.
+One can check using the definitions that the dual of a convex subset of $\HH^3$ with ideal boundary a quasicircle $C\subset \partial_\infty \HH^3$ is a convex subset of $\dS^3$ with ideal boundary the same curve $C$.
 (Note that the ideal boundary of $\HH^3$ is naturally identified with one connected component of the ideal boundary of $\dS^3$, for instance through the projective models described above.)
 However, the dual of a convex subset with ideal boundary a topological disks $D\subset \partial_\infty \HH^3$ is a convex subset in $\dS^3$ whose ideal boundary is the {\em complement} of $D$.

-A key feature of this polar duality (see e.g. \cite{shu,fillastre-seppi:spherical}) is that if $\Sigma \subset \HH^3$ is a strictly convex surface in $\HH^3$, then the dual surface $\Sigma^*\subset \dS^3$ is also strictly convex, with induced metric corresponding to the third fundamental form of $\Sigma$, and third fundamental form corresponding to the induced metric of $\Sigma$.
-As a consequence, Question $W^{*thin}_{\HH^3}$ can be considered as a direct analog of Question $W^{thin}_{\HH^3}$ but in the de Sitter space rather than in $\HH^3$.
-Moreover, the behavior of the duality on subsets with ``thick'' ideal boundary suggests that Question $W^{*thick}_{\HH^3}$ can be considered as (close to) an analog of Question $W^{imm}_{\HH^3}$ but in the de Sitter space, and conversely.
+A key feature of this polar duality (see e.g. \cite{shu,fillastre-seppi:spherical}) is that if $\Sigma \subset \HH^3$ is a strongly convex surface in $\HH^3$, then the dual surface $\Sigma^*\subset \dS^3$ is also strongly convex, with induced metric corresponding to the third fundamental form of $\Sigma$, and third fundamental form corresponding to the induced metric of $\Sigma$.
+As a consequence, Question $W^{*\Omega}_{\HH^3}$ can be considered as a direct analog of Question $W^{\Omega}_{\HH^3}$ but in the de Sitter space rather than in $\HH^3$.